What battery does my car need: type, size

 How to choose a car battery

-If you want to be sure you can start the engine of your car regardless of the weather, you need to keep the battery in a good working condition.
+If you want to be sure you can start the engine of your car regardless of the weather, you need to keep the battery in good working condition.
 Its average life expectancy is 5–7 years.
 It is advisable to replace the component at the end of this period.
 Read on to find out which battery types are the most demanded and efficient these days.
 We will also tell you about the things you need to consider when choosing a car battery.

 Types of car batteries